Dewb/triplehead-base/README.md

-triplehead-base
+lorenz
 ======
+Turns images into a grid of colored particles and uses Lorenz equations to distort the particles chaotically.
+A quick two-hour project for the Boston Computer Graphics meetup on 4/17/2013.

-Project shell for building openFrameworks software installations that show UI on the main screen and video on a Matrox Triplehead.
+triplehead-base is a project shell for building openFrameworks software installations that show UI on the main screen and video on a Matrox Triplehead.

 Does the nontrivial work of making ofApp, ofxFenster, and ofxUI play nicely together.